Table of Contents[Hide][Show]

 In contrast, a 2012 study found that 50g of carbohydrates from sourdough bread produced a greater blood glucose response than 50g of carbohydrates from a sprouted-grain bread and a 12-grain wheat bread.
 They also found that 130 mins after the meal, the sourdough bread produced a greater insulin response than any of the other breads tested.

-A 2008 study also found that sourdough bread induced a greater insulin response than a non-sourdough bread (placebo) over a period of 180 minutes post-meal.
+Another 2008 study found that sourdough bread induced a greater insulin response than a non-sourdough bread (placebo) over a period of 180 minutes post-meal.
 Sourdough bread also did not curb appetite or promote satiety (fullness) any more than the placebo bread did.

 The ADA’s 2017 Standards of Medical Care in Diabetes, state that: “whole-grain consumption is not associated with improvements in glycemic control in type 2 diabetes.”
 Or in other words, whole grains of any kind do not help you regulate blood sugar and A1c – that’s what the research clearly shows.
 There is really no evidence to show any type of whole grain provides any benefit for treatment – sourdough or not!

-Sourdough bread isn’t all that much healthier than other breads, especially for diabetics who are adhering to a low carb diet for better blood sugar and A1c control.
+Sourdough bread for diabetics isn’t all that much healthier than other breads, when it comes to adhering to a lower carb diet for optimal blood sugar and A1c control.

-At the end of the day, the formula for managing diabetes through diet is pretty simple: The fewer carbs you eat, the more stable your blood sugar can be.
+At the end of the day, the formula for managing diabetes through diet is pretty simple: The fewer carbs you eat, the more stable your blood sugar can be, the easier it is to lose or maintain weight, and you can reduce medication too.